 Boniface Chuma, Ravi Ghaghda, Anthony Keya and Anthony Wazome — together with 12 South Sudanese all former employees of Click Technologies in Juba — were in June jailed for fraudulently acquiring $14 million belonging to the office of President Salva Kiir.

 The Kenyans’ families say that the legal appeal against the life sentence handed down in June has not been acted upon five months down the line yet a decision was supposed to be delivered in 45 days.

-Initially, the accused numbered five but Peter Muriuki Nkonge was released in January.
-Prior to the sentencing, the bail was set at $14 million per person.
 The Kenyans are currently being held at the National Security Service facility at Juba Main Prison.